 - Qualitative Research Methods

 In the first year, the seminar PhD Process and Practice introduces students to best practices in scholarship, teaching and professional service and allows for discussion of research life.
+Learn more about the PhD in Information Science curriculum, and/or visit Drexel's Graduate Catalog for course requirements and course descriptions.
+To find out when courses are offered, please visit Drexel's Term Master Schedule.

 Two topical seminars and two specialization courses round out the PhD courses, which are usually completed in the first two years.
 The most important experience in PhD level education is the research that students conduct with faculty mentors and peers.
 PhD students have immediate opportunities to get hands-on experience with all aspects of research and publishing through participation in research projects with faculty advisors.